ProjectARCeth/arc/README.md

 # arc

 Project ARC (Autonomous Racing Car) is a project to develop an autonomous car at ASL, ETH Zürich.
-This repository contains the framework to control a car based on the teach and repeat method.
+This repository contains the framework to control a car autonomously (high-level) based on the teach and repeat method.

 Further information about Project ARC: http://www.project-arc.ch/